 - croutons , for serving

-Add chicken broth and water, and simmer slowly for 15 minutes.
-Add spinach leaves and chicken and continue simmering for another 15 minutes.
-Stir in heavy cream, simmer for 3-5 minutes.
+- Add chicken broth, water, and cooked chicken and simmer slowly for 15 minutes.
+Stir in heavy cream, add spinach, and simmer for 5 minutes more.
 Taste and add more salt or pepper, if desired.